ashwini-kr-sharma/chipatac2020/04_ATAC_Alignment.md

 ```

-A detailed explaination of the parameters used for alignment can be found [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#using-samtoolsbcftools-downstream), it is important to notice the difference for paired end and single end sequencing.
+A detailed explanation of the parameters used for alignment can be found [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#using-samtoolsbcftools-downstream), it is important to notice the difference for paired end and single end sequencing.

 After alignment, we also filter out poor quality, unmapped and duplicate reads using [samtools](http://www.htslib.org/doc/samtools.html).
 The parameters `-F, -f, q` along with `markdup` are used to filter out reads.